Where the beer is best!

 - Queer as Folk (the UK original version) was set in Manchester, around the Canal St area.

 - In the 1989 TV 'mockumentary' "Norbert Smith: A Life," the actor being profiled, Norbert Smith (played by Harry Enfield) appears in a kitchen-sink drama entitled "It's Grim Up North," which runs through just about every cliche of the council-estate/Angry Young Man dramas of the period, including out-of-wedlock pregnancy, bitter family rowing, women in head scarves, and ugly flowered wallpaper.

-- Bill Oddie of The Goodies would often play up his Northernness, for instance in the episode where he introduced the world to Ecky Thump, the Lancashire art of self-defense (consisting of hitting people over the head with a black pudding).
+- Bill Oddie of The Goodies, born in Rochdale (a sattelite town of Manchester), would often play up his Northernness, for instance in the episode where he introduced the world to Ecky Thump, the Lancashire art of self-defense (consisting of hitting people over the head with a black pudding).
 There's also this bit from the I'm Sorry I'll Read That Again version of Othello: